Rnbsov/github-purple/README.md

 Please do whatever you want with this extension: customize the accents, fork this repository, whatever your heart desires!

-- All credits to the original [Github Theme](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme) develepors
+- All credits to the original [Github Theme](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme) developers

 **Enjoy!**